 So to recap: Having an HTML sitemap in the footer your website allows:

-- A search engine spider to enter your site at any webpage and then discover other webpages quickly via the sitemap.
+- A search engine spider can enter your site at any webpage and then quickly discover other webpages via the sitemap.

 - A website visitor to view the HTML sitemap and use it to navigate your site.